 I think that means cetbuildtools needs to support it.

 We've emailed a 1 line patch to Lynn which may solve the issue.

-#1 Updated by Lynn Garren about 4 years ago
+#1 Updated by Lynn Garren over 4 years ago

 A bit more information from Ron:

 More info about our use case is that we want mrb to be able to build TRACE